misoboute/baking/Sourdough-Barbari-Bread.md

 The right section is floured beforehand and is where the preshaped dough rounds are placed.
 Allow enough space between them because they might spread (as they are highly hydrated).

-If the right section of the table (bench) doesn't have enough room to hold all the rounds, (as they are sparsely placed), preshape, shape, and bake 6 rounds first (or as many as you have room for).
+If the right section of the table (bench) doesn't have enough room to hold all the rounds, (as they are sparsely placed), preshape, shape, and bake as many of the loaves as you have room for rounds on the bench.
 As soon as the first loaf goes into the oven and a spot on the bench becomes available, divide and preshape another round.
 Remember to shape each round about 30 min after its preshape.

 _Work surface_
 ![Work surface](images/barbari-008/3-shaping-workspace.jpg)